fine-seat/hm-typst-template/template/main.typ

 = Section
 == Subsection
 This @typst formatting is defined in the variables list.
+It is processed by a @cpu.
+Another sentence using @cpu.

 #todo[Mehr Text]